cogent3/cogent3/doc/cookbook/multivariate_data_analysis.rst

     >>> os.remove('test_upgma.tree')

-We can use neighbor joining instead of UPGMA:
+We can use neighbor joining (NJ) instead of UPGMA:

 .. doctest::